wp-plugins/shashin/readme.txt

 Now go to the "Tools" menu and follow the directions to add your first album!

-Note that Shashin will add two tables to your WordPress database, named wp\_shashin\_album and wp\_shashin\_photo. **I't simportant to include these tables when making backups of your WordPress tables.** The Shashin tags rely on key numbers from these tables that you won't get back if you lose the data in these tables.
+Note that Shashin will add two tables to your WordPress database, named wp\_shashin\_album and wp\_shashin\_photo. **It's important to include these tables when making backups of your WordPress tables.** The Shashin tags rely on key numbers from these tables that you won't get back if you lose the data in these tables.

 == Frequently Asked Questions ==